mcgibbon/sympl/docs/overview.rst

 Overview: Why Sympl?
 ====================

-Traditional atmospheric and Earth system models can be difficult to understand and modify for a number of reasons.
-Sympl aims to learn from the past experience of these models to accelerate research and improve accessibility.
+Traditional atmospheric and Earth system models can be hard to read and change for many reasons.
+Sympl tries to learn from the past experience of these models to speed up research and improve accessibility.

+At its core, Sympl defines a model in terms of a `state` that gets changed in sequence by components of a model (like the radiation scheme, or dynamical core).
+Each of those components as well-defined and documented inputs and outputs, and code in Sympl will automatically handle unit and dimensionality conversions (such as dimension orderings) to give components the inputs they need.

-Sympl defines a framework of Python object APIs that can be combined to create a model.
-This has a number of benefits:
+Sympl defines a framework of Python object interfaces (APIs) that can be combined to create a model.
+This has many benefits:

 * Objects can use code written in any language that can be called from Python, including Fortran, C, C++, Julia, Matlab, and others.